cs1302uga/cs1302-api-app/README.md

         -   Does the JSON response to the second API request provide you with one or more pieces of information that are NOT included in the response from your first API request?

-        The last question implies that both APIs must play an important role in the overall process that is automated by your app -- **it should NOT be possible to implement the functionality of your app using only one of the APIs that you specifically selected**.
+        -   Do I absolutely need both of the APIs that I am using or could the process be completed using a single API?
+In other words, both APIs must play an important role in the overall process that is automated by your app.
+        -   Does my app directly access all APIs used in the project?
+You should be using the URI provided by the API itself - not using a third-party service such as Rapid API (or similar) for access.
+        -   Do both of my APIs return a JSON response?

         **Additional Notes:** There are some additional things that you should consider that are not explicitly stated in the project